gbdev/gb-asm-tutorial/src/part1/tilemap.md

 But we have not seen yet how those tiles are arranged into a final picture!

 Tiles are basically a grid of pixels; well, the tilemaps are basically a grid of tiles!
-To allow for cheap reuse, tiles aren't stored in the tilemap directly; instead, tiles are referred to by an *ID*, which you can see in BGB's VRAM viewer.
+To allow for cheap reuse, tiles aren't stored in the tilemap directly; instead, tiles are referred to by an *ID*, which you can see in Emulicious' Tile Viewer.

 <figure>
   <img src="../assets/img/tile_id.png" alt="Screenshot highlighting where a tile's ID can be seen">